TalonFloof/Deluge/SHADER COMPATIBILITY.md

 # Shader Compatibility Guide

+NOTE: SHADERS WITH ROUND SUN/MOON SETTINGS MUST HAVE THESE DISABLED FOR DELUGE TO RENDER CORRECTLY, THIS IS A TECHNICAL LIMITATION WITH HOW MINECRAFT SHADERS WORK!

 Legend:
 - ✅ = Works perfectly, no configuration needed
 - ✔️ = Works perfectly, but some configuration needs to be adjusted (see below)